 Before connecting the power tubes to the turret board, some wiring is required.
 The tubes are connected as Push-Pull which requires the Cathodes and Screens be connected.
-Also, there is a 100R resistor feeding each screen.
+Also, there is a 100R resistor feeding both screens.
 These should be done in advance of connecting to the turret board.

-Fit a 100R 2W metal oxide resistor between an ungrounded tag of the previously installed terminal strip and pin 9 of each of the power tubes.
+Fit a 100R 2W metal oxide resistor between an ungrounded tag of the previously installed terminal strip and pin 9 of one of the power tubes.
 Wrap the lead around the tag and pin 9 of the socket.
 Do no solder yet.

-Cut a piece of wire to fit between both tags.
-Strip 1⁄2" / 10 mm of each end, make a hook and hook it onto the tags.
-Now, solder in place at both ends.
+Cut a piece of wire to fit between pins 9 of both sockets, with a little extra.
+Strip $\frac{1}{2}$ " / 10 mm of one end, make a hook and hook it onto pin 9.
+Neatly route the wire to pin 9 of the other tube and repeat.
+Now, solder in place.